American Woodmark Corporation (AMWD) CEO Scott Culbreth on Q2 2021 Results - Earnings Call Transcript

 Garik Shmois

 Thanks.
 And just my last question just on the made-to-order within the home centers, it seems like it’s – I think after the last quarter, you indicated you’re expecting that to improve and it looks like you comped positive this time as well.
-Do you think that you’re seeing just a step function change in improvement in made-to-order in home centers and how sustainable is the recent storm fits?
+Do you think that you’re seeing just a step function change in improvement in made-to-order in home centers and how sustainable is the recent [indiscernible]?

 Scott Culbreth